For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

-At this time, there are no common threads of complaints.
+At this time, there are no common complaints.

 With its brilliant finish and professional grade construction, the Demeyere Proline 5 Star has exceptional beauty and the brawn to last a lifetime – if not several!
-And if you happen to own Demeyere’s Atlantis or Apollo lines of saucepans, the Proline 5 Star is a perfect match.
+And if you happen to already own saucepans from Demeyere’s Atlantis or Apollo lines, the Proline 5 Star is a perfect match.

 With 7-ply construction, the bottom and walls are almost 5 millimeters thick, offering superb, even heating with outstanding heat retention.
 The result is food that’s cooked at an ideal temperature for delicious results, and a lovely, easy-to-clean cooking vessel.

-However, it should be mentioned that, at 4 pounds for the the 11-inch version, the pan has a relatively heavy weight.
-Not as heavy as cast iron, and in line with the other clad offerings here, the helper handle makes this much easier to work with.
+However, it should be mentioned that at 4 pounds for the 11-inch version, the pan is relatively heavy.
+Not as heavy as cast iron, and in line with the other clad offerings here, the helper handle makes this heft much easier to work with.
 But it might be a point to consider for those with strength issues in the hands or wrists.

 Relatively expensive, this isn’t a piece that’s a good fit for everyone’s budget.

 However, if you’re willing to spend a bit extra for a superb piece of long-lasting cookware, one of these superior pans is a worthy investment.
-A versatile, top-end performer, they won’t disappoint.
+A versatile, top-end performer, it won’t disappoint.

 All-Clad Stainless Steel Tri-Ply French Skillet with Domed Lid